John Krebs, Baron Krebs

-John Richard Krebs, Baron Krebs, FRS (born 11 April 1945) is an English zoologist researching in the field of behavioural ecology of birds.
-He was the principal of Jesus College, Oxford, from 2005 until 2015.
-Krebs was President of the British Science Association from 2012 to 2013.
+John Richard Krebs, Baron Krebs (born 11 April 1945) is an English zoologist specialising in the behavioural ecology of birds.
+He was principal of Jesus College, Oxford, from 2005 until 2015 and president of the British Science Association from 2012 to 2013.

 Early life and education

-John Krebs is the son of Sir Hans Adolf Krebs, the German biochemist who described the uptake and release of energy in cells (the Krebs cycle).
-He was educated at the City of Oxford High School, and Pembroke College, Oxford, where he obtained a BA degree in 1966, upgraded to an MA degree in 1970, and received a DPhil degree in 1970.
+Krebs was educated at the City of Oxford High School, and the University of Oxford where he was a student at Pembroke College, Oxford.
+He was awarded a Bachelor of Arts (BA) degree in 1966 (automatically converted to Master of Arts (MA) degree in 1970) and a PhD in 1970 for research on territorial behaviour in great tits supervised by Mike Cullen.